jradrion/TEFLoN/README.md

 * [RepeatMasker](www.repeatmasker.org) (Only required if you do not have a reference TE annotation)

 ## Testing
-Sample files are provided to ensure TEFLoN and its dependencies are running correctly.
+Test files are provided to ensure TEFLoN and its dependencies are running correctly.

 ## Usage
 ### Data prep